gamingsolved/paperspace-api-php-client/README.md

 ## About

-This project maintains *Open API Specification* compatible specs of the [Paperspace API](https://paperspace.github.io/paperspace-node/index.html), and uses these specs to auto-generate PHP clients based on [Guzzle](https://github.com/guzzle/guzzle), which can be used to work with the API.
+This project maintains inofficial *Open API Specification* compatible specs of the [Paperspace API](https://paperspace.github.io/paperspace-node/index.html), and uses these specs to auto-generate PHP clients based on [Guzzle](https://github.com/guzzle/guzzle), which can be used to work with the API.